 Let’s step back into medieval Europe for a moment.
 We could talk for hours about how much better we have it today.
 Disease and famine ravaged the poor class while the rich stayed isolated.
 Certainly people in these times had more status anxiety than we do now, right?

 Unfortunately not.
 With a rise in common material luxuries came an increase in a desire to maintain social heirarchies.
 Shouldn’t we have beaten this unfortunate consequence by now though?

 Before the American revolution, people didn’t value equality.
 Once the US became a country, however, humanity also saw an increase in the desire for economic achievements.
 The former hereditary class system was over.

-Once people saw that their lives could improve, they sought to do so as much as possible.
+Once people saw their lives could improve, they sought to do so as much as possible.
 But that came with a constant restlessness for more.
 Once affluence became attainable and even the expectation, people struggled when they didn’t have it.
 This got worse when they saw their neighbors having things they didn’t have.